radicle-dev/radicle-alpha/README.md

 ## The language

-The language currently lacking good documentation.
-A good place to get a sense for it is in the rad/ directory, which contains a number of radicle files.
+The language currently lacking complete documentation, however a good place to start is the rad/ directory, which contains a number of radicle files.

 Variables defined there are usually documented.
 This means you can type `(doc 'ident)` to retrieve documentation for the identifier `ident`.